Is Beekeeping Agriculture?

 The American Bee Project has a 50 State Guide you can use as a starting point to figure out if you qualify.
 For each state, there is a brief synopsis of the rules and links to more information.

-We live a rural area.
+We live in a rural area.
 There are sizable farms and cattle ranches around us.
-However, some landowners that are not farmers by occupation lease their land for agriculture.
+However, some landowners who are not farmers by occupation lease their land for agriculture.
 This generates some additional income and possible benefits from the lower level of taxation applied to farm properties.

 If you’re running a commercial beekeeping operation, are looking to obtain agricultural tax treatment, or need to register your hives with any government agency, record keeping is essential.
 Check out our article Record Keeping For Beekeepers (A Guide to Why, What & How).